• Skip to main content

 applesauce in a bowl with a spoon

-This two ingredient slow cooker applesauce makes a healthy snack or sweet topper for oatmeal or yogurt.
+This no-sugar added slow cooker applesauce makes a healthy snack or sweet topper for oatmeal or yogurt.
+With only 2 ingredients, this easy recipe is mostly hands off and perfect for your weekly meal prep!

-This has to be the easiest, most versatile dish I’ve ever made via the slow cooker.
-You simply combine apples with cinnamon and turn on the slow cooker.
-I actually wanted to make this with pears but the Gala apples were pretty and on sale the day I went to the supermarket.
+This is the easiest recipe I’ve ever made via the slow cooker.
+You simply combine apples with cinnamon and turn on the slow cooker!

 You can enjoy it just as is, with yogurt or ice cream…